 Onion sets are small, dry onion bulbs grown the previous season but not allowed to mature.
 Grow your own onion sets from seed.
 It is not difficult, does not require much time, and can put you ahead in both time and money.

 Planted in the second season onion sets produce an early crop of bulb onions in long-season regions—well ahead of the main crop, and in short-season regions, they produce larger onions than naturally possible.

 There are several advantages to growing your own onion sets rather than buying sets from a nursery or big-box garden center.
 Growing your own onions sets:

 - Gives you a wide range of varieties suited to your region—long-day, short-day, or intermediate day—otherwise not available.
-Onion sets sold in garden centers are commonly labelled by color not by variety or day length; growing form garden center sets, you often don’t know what you are growing.
+Onion sets sold in garden centers are commonly labeled by color not by variety or day length; growing from garden center sets, you often don’t know what you are growing.

 - Saves you money.
-Onion sets are more expensive that onion seed.
-A bag of 40 onions sets is more expensive than a packet of 150 onion seeds.
+Onion sets are more expensive than onion seeds.
+A bag of 40 onion sets is more expensive than a packet of 150 onion seeds.

 - Allows you to choose the size of the sets you plant; you can cull out sets that will be poor growers ensuring the crop you grow next year will be successful.

 More advantages of growing onions from sets:

 - Onion sets produce the earliest onions—well ahead of seed-started onions.